open-telemetry/opentelemetry-js-contrib/packages/baggage-span-processor/README.md

 Add this span processor to a tracer provider.

-Keys and values added to Baggage will appear on subsequent child spans for a trace within this service *and* be propagated to external services in accordance with any configured propagation formatsconfigured.
+Keys and values added to Baggage will appear on subsequent child spans for a trace within this service *and* be propagated to external services in accordance with any configured propagation formats configured.
 If the external services also have a Baggage span processor, the keys and values will appear in those child spans as well.

 ⚠ Warning ⚠️